 I visited Kefalonia on a day trip from Zakynthos in 2015.
 It was surprising how much of the island could be seen in a day.

 By Car – Hiring a car is the easiest way to get around the Greek islands.
 Cars can be hired in Athens and driven around the islands by car ferry.
 Alternatively, you can hire a car at Zakynthos airport on arrival.

 By public bus – Buses are a cheap way of getting around Zakynthos.
 Buses connect the main tourist resorts together rather than attractions.
 Although buses can be unreliable, they’re a good way from getting from A to B if you want to visit another resort.

 By Tour – Booking tours is one of the best ways to get around Zakynthos.
-Many include hotel pickups as well as a mixture of a bus tour, boat tour and experiences with local knowledge that’s hard to replicate on your own.
+Many include hotel pickups and a mixture of a bus tour, boat tour and experiences with local knowledge that’s hard to replicate on your own.
 Click here to view the tours available in Zakynthos.
 I recommend booking in advance.

 Booking tours in Zante

-A guided tour is one of the best ways to see what Zakynthos has to offer.
+A guided tour is one of the best ways to see what Zakynthos offers.
 Here’s a selection of some of the best: